nassendelft/compose-win9x-theme/README.md

 # Win9x Theme for Jetpack Compose UI

-Welcome to the Win9x Theme for Jetpack Compose UI.
+This is a Win9x Theme library for Jetpack Compose UI.
 This is a unique, self-contained theme designed specifically for Jetpack Compose UI.
 Unlike standard Material Design themes, this project offers a complete set of custom components, all built directly from Jetpack Compose primitives.